2023 is here and Warren Buffett will be celebrating his 93rd birthday this year.

 There are many things to admire about Buffett.

-But Buffett may be best-loved for his ability to present investing ideas in the simplest terms, making investing accessible — something that we, at The Smart Investor, hold dear in our hearts.
+But he may be best loved for his ability to present investing ideas in the simplest terms, making investing accessible — something that we, at The Smart Investor, hold dear to our hearts.

-As we look to 2022, here are 10 of the greatest quotes from Buffett:
+As we enter the new year, here are 10 of the greatest quotes from Buffett:

 1. In predicting the future, uncertainty is almost always a certainty (from Buffett’s 1994 letter to shareholders)